 *It is usually quicker to take a Cercanías train to El Casar or Las Margaritas Universidad.

 Like most of the South Madrid teams, they are based in an unremarkable commuter town which experienced rapid population growth during the latter half of the 20th Century.
-It has taken time for the club, which was re-founded in 1983, to really kick on but they had already established themselves as the most successful of the South Madrid clubs, even before their recent rise under Bordalás.
+It has taken time for the club, which was re-founded in 1983, to really kick on and grow their fanbase but they have established themselves as the most successful of the South Madrid clubs.

 How to buy tickets for Getafe matches: